At last, I can just be.

 ABOUT

-I work primarily with QTBIPOC adults who learned to survive by making themselves small and keeping it all inside.
+I work with adults and older teens who learned to survive by making themselves small and keeping it all inside.

 My clients notice the impact of self-sacrifice when they struggle to meaningfully engage in close intimate relationships, listen to their intuition on the big and small things, heal from oppressive wounds, advocate for themselves, and ultimately create a life where they feel secure in who they are.